 Nevis is the Caribbean’s oldest British colony and is just 36 square miles of mountains and beaches.
 It’s home to a small population of approximately 12,000, and the pace is very calming.
 There’s little traffic on the one road encircling the island, and the only traffic jams are caused by the occasional goat or sheep wandering into the road.
 Traffic stops for the local vervet monkeys, too.

 Experience the Lifestyle

 You won’t find chain hotels in Nevis, so you’ll have to make do with charming local accommodations and resorts.
-You can stay at plantations, or in villas.
-One of the most luxurious accommodations is the Montpelier Plantation and Resort.
+You can stay at plantations, or in luxury villas.
+One of the best luxury rentals is the Montpelier Plantation and Resort.
 Horatio Nelson was once a guest, and Princess Diana spent some time at the Montpelier following her split from Prince Charles.
 At the Montpelier, you can explore 60 acres of tropical gardens, enjoy a room with a private terrace, dine in gourmet restaurants, and relax on a private beach.
 Off-season rates start at $225.

 Visit the Botanical Gardens